lmiller1990/vuejs-book/components.md

 #### 2.4 Improved Todo app with components

 Armed with our new knowledge of components, we can make a much more modular version of the todo app from the previous chapter.
+I'll present the full code below first, and follow with an explanation - however everything used in the application has been covered in the previous two chapters!